-At Mainline, we serve a growing number of people who inject drugs, their friends, and their families by providing clean supplies, safe disposal, treatment referrals, and community referrals in a safe, nonjudgmental setting.
-Beginning in January of 2015 we began a partnership with Valhalla and are able to provide Naloxone, a life-saving opiate overdose reversal agent, during our Friday shifts from 11am-1pm.
-We also provide referrals for testing and linkage to care for HIV and Hep C. Referrals for other resources for chemical dependency and social services are also available as needed.
+We also provide Naloxone, a life-saving opiate overdose reversal agent, during our Friday shifts from 10:30am-1pm.
+We also provide referrals for testing and and get you connected to services for HIV and Hepatitis C. Referrals for other resources for drug and alcohol dependency and social services are also available as needed.

 Mainline services include: